top of page

 There are many versions of RACI and a purpose for each

-RACI, RASCI or SRASCI ? which way do you go when looking at responsibility matrices and what makes sense for your organisation.
+RACI, RASCI or SRASCI RACI 2.0? which way should you go when looking at accountability matrices and what makes sense for your organization.

-Whilst supporting an organisation through change I was asked to lead a new national infrastructure project, within months the fabric of the team started to unravel.
+Whilst RACI Consulting was supporting an organisation through change RACI Consulting was asked to lead a new national infrastructure project, within months the fabric of the team started to unravel.

-This was brought about with the introduction of several new senior managers across the organisation who had what I call "abundant enthusiasm".
+This was caused by the introduction of several new senior managers across the organization who had what we at RACI Consulting call "abundant enthusiasm".

-This resulted in a level of frustration and confusion relating to who is Accountable and who is Responsible for leading project activities and tasks resulting in nobody doing what anyone could have done.
+This resulted in chaos and a high level of frustration and confusion relating to who was Accountable and who was responsible when it came to decission making relating to project activities and tasks resulting in nobody doing what anyone could have done.

 Even though staff were being informed that they were accountable for areas of the implementation, "abundant enthusiasm" (directing staff not under their management) unintentionally undermined accountability causing confusion over who is doing what.

-The following clip on RACI provides a detailed yet light hearted but practical example of RACI.
+The following clip on RACI Consulting provides a detailed yet light hearted but practical example of RACI.

 RASCI adds the concept of Support with SRASCI adding the further concept of Sponsor, the below explains this in more detail.